Cover photo for Compton "Cookie" "C.J." LaBauve's Obituary

 Compton "Cookie" "C.J."
 LaBauve

-New Iberia – Arrangements are pending for Compton “Cookie” “C.J.”
-LaBauve Jr., 83, who passed away on Wednesday, June 19, 2024, at The Carpenter House of St. Joseph Hospice in Lafayette.
+New Iberia – Compton “Cookie” “C.J.”
+LaBauve Jr., 83, passed away on Wednesday, June 19, 2024, at The Carpenter House of St. Joseph Hospice in Lafayette.

 A native and resident of New Iberia, Compton "Cookie" "C.J."
 LaBauve Jr. was born on February 23, 1941, to the late Compton Sr. and Elizabeth Couch LaBauve, and he proudly served our country in the U.S. Air Force.